 Economic conditions and volatility in the financial markets may have an adverse impact on the availability of credit to us and to our customers and businesses generally.
 Conditions in the credit markets and the economy generally could adversely impact our business and limit or prohibit us from refinancing our credit agreements on terms favorable to us or at all when they become due.
-To the extent that disruption in the financial markets occurs, it has the potential to materially affect our and our customers' ability to tap into debt and/or equity markets to continue ongoing operations, have access to cash and/or pay debts as they come due.
-In addition, an economic downturn, inflation, recession, and slow recovery, could negatively impact our, or our customer's, results of operations and financial condition.
+To the extent that disruption in the financial markets occurs, it has the potential to materially affect our and our customers' ability to tap into debt and/or equity markets to continue ongoing operations, have access to cash, and/or pay debts as they come due.
 Although we monitor our credit risks to specific customers that we believe may present credit concerns, default risk or lack of access to liquidity may result from events or circumstances that are difficult to detect or foresee.